ncn-foreigners/NMAR/reference/el_dataframe.md

 ## Details

 Implements the empirical likelihood estimator for IID data with optional auxiliary moment constraints.
-The response-model score is the Bernoulli derivative with respect to the linear predictor, supporting logit and probit links.
-When respondents-only data is supplied (no NA in the outcome), set `n_total` to the total number of sampled units; otherwise the total is taken as `nrow(data)`.
-If respondents-only data is used and auxiliaries are requested, you must also provide population auxiliary means via `auxiliary_means`.
+The missingness-model score is the Bernoulli derivative with respect to the linear predictor, supporting logit and probit links.
+When respondents-only data are supplied (no
+\`NA\` in the outcome), \`n_total\` is required so the response-rate equation targets the full sample size.
+When missingness is observed (\`NA\` present), the default population total is \`nrow(data)\`.
+If respondents-only data are used and auxiliaries are requested, you must also provide population auxiliary means via \`auxiliary_means\`.
 Result weights are the unnormalized EL masses `d_i/D_i(theta)` on this analysis scale.

 ## References